Work with attached Google files

 If your document has attached Google files (such as Google documents, spreadsheets or presentations) they're stored in Google Drive and are owned by your library's AODocs storage account.

-You can create attached Google files in any type of library that uses Google Drive storage:
+Documents with attached Google files can exist in any type of library that uses Google Drive storage:

 • Team Folders